dvdaines/Learn-CSS/README.md

 # Learn CSS

-I am using this repo to save my work as I brush up on CSS by following [this course](https://youtu.be/OXGznpKZ_sA?si=jUk0oBv8MgliTzwO) from [freeCodeCamp](https://www.freecodecamp.org/).
+I am using this repo to save my work as I brush up on CSS by following [this 11 hour course](https://youtu.be/OXGznpKZ_sA?si=jUk0oBv8MgliTzwO) from [freeCodeCamp](https://www.freecodecamp.org/).

-** Note: if you just read my code, you'd miss a lot.
-Many principles and rules explained in the course are not reflected in the final form of the code. **
+**Note: if you just read the code, you'll miss a lot.
+It goes through many transformations to illustrate rules and principles, many of which are not reflected in the final form of the code.**

 ## Lessons
 * Lesson 1: Start Here